open-telemetry/opentelemetry.io/content/en/blog/2023/submitting-your-first-conference-talk.md

 ## Tip #1: Just do it

-Don’t let perfectection be the enemy of good.
+Don’t let perfection be the enemy of good.
 The best way to start giving talks is to just start submitting and see what happens.
 You don’t need to craft the perfect proposal (although tailoring it for the event and target audience will certainly help!) and you don’t need to be an industry-leading subject matter